We're here to help! Call us 24/7 at 770-299-1677.

 Suddenly ceasing benzo use can produce psychological and physical withdrawal symptoms.
 If left untreated, it can be an unpleasant experience in the best of cases.
 Withdrawal from benzos can also be very dangerous, sometimes even deadly.
 Entering a medical detox center is highly recommended.
 These centers can reduce the risks and discomfort of the benzodiazepine withdrawal process.

-We will stand by your side through the detox process while you prepare to enter treatment.
+We will stand by your side through the detoxification process while you prepare to enter treatment.
 Completing this process in a supervised setting is important because benzo withdrawal can be painful and dangerous with symptoms that can include:

 • Anxiety and Irritability